 How to open the pelvis for labor and birth

-This one’s for the Birth Workers
+This one’s for the Birth Doulas

 But really good for expecting parents to know, too!